 Some younger kids come by and make fun of them, and they realize they’ve reached a new low.
 Paul asks if Mac really thinks being on Anna’s committee (he called her Anna!) would make a difference.
 Mac says, “You saw your sister dead, naked, and in your bed.
 A little normality…a little normality, golden ticket sex (with someone other than your sister), would be good for-“ And then he’s interrupted because Neil appears.

 “…with someone other than your sister”.
 Oh my God.
 I’m crossing over into another dimension where this show is reality right now just so I can kiss Mac.
-(I think because I’m poor I always imagine remunerating people with kisses.)
+(I think because I’m poor I always imagine remunerating people with kisses.
+If I had money I would give them money.)

 Wasn’t this whole conversation glorious?